In the beginning, the CPU was created. This has made a lot of people very angry and has been widely regarded as a bad move.

-Operand order is neither src,dst nor dst,src; as it turns out, it depends on the specific instruction.
+Operand order is neither src,dst nor dst,src; it depends on the specific instruction.
 Whenever an instruction has both a register and memory operand, the register operand goes first.
 When an instruction has a memory and an immediate operand, the memory operand goes first.
 And register goes before immediate.
-When there are two register operands, they can go in either order; the assembler has a choice of encodings.
+When there are two register operands, they can usually go in either order; the assembler has a choice of encodings.

-As we’ve established, AT&T syntax is more ambiguous and has more special cases than Intel.
+As noted, AT&T syntax is more ambiguous and has more special cases than Intel.
 Though it is also true that Intel needs to infer the context in which a label is used.

 But you know what?

 This, in the grand scheme of things, is about on par with a water molecule asking Poseidon if it can have the weekend off to frolic in the clouds.

 Poseidon doesn’t care about water molecules.
 He has a whole damn ocean to worry about!

 Worrying about water molecules instead of fluid dynamics and materials while your boat is sinking is pretty much the same as thinking that computer programs care what kind of assembler they ingest or excrete.
 It’s completely trivial.

 You know what’s hard?
 Supporting all the operand encodings ‘SIB’ allows is hard.
 Writing a good register allocator is hard.
 Supporting a thousand different object formats used by different OSes is hard.
 Making a good macro system is hard.
 Creating a high-quality, correct mapping from assembly to a higher-level representation is hard.
 These are tasks which are hard for assemblers and compilers and decompilers and other tools which interact with assembly.
 Intel?
 AT&T?
 Completely irrelevant.